Our Response to Covid-19 (Coronavirus)

 The Preacher is always happy to provide a listening ear and pastoral support to members.
 She can be contacted at Sheila.Watson@lincolnsinn.org.uk.

 The North Lawn and other open spaces around the Inn’s estate are still accessible to residents and tenants.
-All those using the gardens must respect the government guidance on social distancing (keeping 2 metres apart) and for people to gather in groups of no more than six, from six households.
+All those using the gardens must respect the government guidance on social distancing (keeping 2 metres apart) and only gather in household groups or as two individuals from different households.